gogameguru/glift-go-game/readme.txt

 == Upgrade Notice ==

-= 0.3.4 =
+= 0.3.7 =
-Glift now displays coordinates by default, has options for disabling zoom for mobile browsers, has improved navigation and no longer depends on jQuery.
+Glift now encourages browsers to download SGF whiles when links are clicked, rather than displaying them, and has been tested up to WordPress 4.0